Lindt8/PHITS-Tools/paper.md

 [^1]: For current PHITS userbase statistics, see: [https://phits.jaea.go.jp/usermap/PHITS_map_userbase.html](https://phits.jaea.go.jp/usermap/PHITS_map_userbase.html)
 [^2]: PHITS and DCHAIN are distributed by the Japan Atomic Energy Agency and the OECD/NEA Data Bank.
 For more information, see: [https://phits.jaea.go.jp/howtoget.html](https://phits.jaea.go.jp/howtoget.html).

-Radiation transport simulations minimally require specification of the involved geometry (defined shapes, regions, and materials), radiation source terms, and "tallies" that filter and score the various physical quantities of interest to be outputted.
+Radiation transport simulations minimally require specifying the involved geometry (defined shapes, regions, and materials), radiation source terms, and "tallies" that filter and score the various physical quantities of interest to be outputted.
 PHITS's tallies can score